isomerpages/psd-psw/_exclusives-2024/Free Social Activities.md

 <br>Location: online</p>
 <p>
 <br>There has long been a debate if certain types of foods or diets promote
-youthfulness &amp; anti-aging effectively.
+youthfulness and anti-aging effectively.
 Though there is no magic bullet, a good anti-aging strategy seeks to minimize free radicals damage &amp;
 deliberate uptake of a wide range of antioxidants from a variety of foods in one’s diet.
-Our Nutritionist/Dietitian will discuss an antioxidant rich diet coupled with lifestyle changes such as smoking cessation, reduction of excessive alcohol &amp; appropriate exercises (core, resistance, strengthening).
+Hear from a Nutritionist/Dietitian about an antioxidant rich diet coupled with lifestyle changes such as smoking cessation, reduction of excessive alcohol &amp; appropriate exercises (core, resistance, strengthening).
 This plus strategies against sun damage &amp; pollutant damage for body &amp; face will definitely go a long way to maintain one’s youthfulness